Potatopy/potato-os/README.md

 An OS made by h3lped that is totally hot garbage

+**This Project is on hold since im on a windows machine**

 ## Features

-- Just says hello world!
+- Just says Hello World!

 ## Setup (Using Docker for Windows)